pythseq/dada2_and_obitools/README.md

 Then select the files you want to analyze in your path :
 ```
 fns <- sort(list.files(path1, pattern = ".fastq"", full.names = T))
-# sort is a function that can be used to extract some files, from the list of
-# the path files here
+# sort is a function that can be used to extract some files, from the list of the path files here
-# the function will only extract files that end with the pattern chosen and they
+# the function will only extract files that end with the pattern chosen
-# will be extracted with their full names, that is to say with their path
+# they will be extracted with their full names, that is to say with their complete path
 ```

 And select the part of the files name you want to keep :